 Creating a Document

 You can save a Kodexa Document to a file or a store.
-By default, documents are saved in the Kodexa format, which is a SQLite database:.kddb
+Documents are saved in the KDDB format (a SQLite database):.kddb extension for Kodexa Document Database files.

 Loading a Document